How Do I Apply For An E-commerce Business License In Thailand?

 What Are The Legal Requirements For Starting An Online Business In Thailand?

 Now, Thailand recognizes e-commerce businesses and considers them legally valid.
-The entire sector of e-commerce Thailand is protected under the ETA or the Electronic Transaction Act.
+The entire sector of e-commerce in Thailand is protected under the ETA or the Electronic Transaction Act.
 According to the Electronic Transaction Act, one can use electronic technology to conduct an online business that provides both products and services via electronic transactions.

 If you have an e-commerce business in Thailand with one or more websites selling the products or services, you must apply for an e-commerce license.
 Here is what you need to know about the e-license: